yoctoproject/poky/documentation/ref-manual/ref-tasks.rst

 applied as a patch by default except for the ``patch_file5`` patch.

-You can find out more about the patching process in the ":ref:`patching-dev-environment`" section in the Yocto Project Overview and Concepts Manual and the ":ref:`new-recipe-patching-code`" section in the
-Yocto Project Development Tasks Manual.
+You can find out more about the patching process in the ":ref:`overview-manual/overview-manual-concepts:patching`" section in the Yocto Project Overview and Concepts Manual and the ":ref:`dev-manual/dev-manual-common-tasks:patching code`" section in the Yocto Project Development Tasks Manual.

 .. _ref-tasks-populate_lic: